BillWan-zzzyyy/website-old/_pages/about.md

 Hello there!
 I am Zhengyang Wan, "万正阳" in Chinese.

 Currently I am pursuing M.E in Transportation Engineering at [College of Transportation Engineering](https://tjjt.tongji.edu.cn/), Tongji University in Shanghai, China.
-I am very fortunate to be advised by Associate Professor [Hechao Zhou](https://tjjt.tongji.edu.cn/info/2943/10933.htm) and Professor [Jimin Zhang](https://railway.tongji.edu.cn/c5/e6/c4609a50662/page.htm).
+I am very fortunate to be advised by A.P.
+[Hechao Zhou](https://tjjt.tongji.edu.cn/info/2943/10933.htm) and Prof. [Jimin Zhang](https://railway.tongji.edu.cn/c5/e6/c4609a50662/page.htm) during my study in Tongji.

-You can find my CV here: [Zhengyang Wan's Curriculum Viate](../files/CV_ZhengyangWan.pdf)
+You can find my CV here: [Zhengyang Wan's Curriculum Viate](../files/CV_ZhengyangWan.pdf) or click the "Curriculum Vitae" in the header.

 > 📢***Note:***
 > This website is still under development.
 Please check back later for the full version and updates.
 Last updates: 2024-10-24.